-- The bar that appears above ‘x…Duration…√’ is your most important tool now.
+- The bar that appears above ‘x…Duration…√’ is your most essential tool now.
 The bar has a small red portion.

 - Adjusting the size of the red portion determines how long the sticker (subtitle, text) will last.
-Use its corners to adjust appearance time (7a).
+Use its corners to change appearance time (7a).

 - Moving the red portion across the bar determines at what specific point the subtitle will appear (7b).